 This is probably the only smoothie recipe on Incredible Smoothies that contains coffee.
 You can either use regular or decaf for this recipe.

 I like my smoothies with greens, so I added a couple handfuls of fresh baby spinach that I froze overnight.
 If you don’t like the thought of spinach and coffee (I swear, you wont taste the spinach), you can leave it out.
 However, I encourage you to give it a try.
 Be brave and get some greens into your breakfast!

-I chose to use fresh pumpkin that I cooked and then cooled overnight.
-If you want to use raw pumpkin or canned pumpkin, feel free.
+I chose to pumpkin puree as it has a little more flavor than fresh.
 If you use canned, choose organic and make sure it has nothing other than pumpkin puree in there!
+If you want to use raw pumpkin or cooked and cooled, feel free.
 Raw pumpkin will have less flavor.
 Soak it overnight in water with a splash of lemon to soften and break down the starchiness.